 Hooking up the Shure SM58 is pretty easy.
 I grabbed all of my equipment and set it on my bed so you can see exactly how it’s done without all of the cables making everything look convoluted.

-- Plug your multi-port adaptor into your computer
+- Plug your multi-port adaptor into your computer (here’s the laptop from Amazon I recommend).

 - Use the USB to Firewire cable and run it from the adaptor into the audio interface